raoguchi/dsc106-wi24/syllabus.md

 the deadline of an assignment by 24 hours.
 The number of slip days you can use on an assignment depends on the kind of assignment:

 - On labs, you may use up to 1 slip day.
-Labs will not be accepted more than 24 hours after the deadline.
+Since labs are due on Fridays and require a TA to check off, you may get checked off on the following Monday after a lab deadline to use 1 slip day.
-- On projects and project checkpoints, you may use up to 2 slip days.
+- On projects, you may use up to 2 slip days.
 These assignments will not be accepted more than 48 hours after the deadline.
-Note that you will not be able to use slip days on Project 5.
+Note that you will not be able to use slip days on the Final Project Deliverables (due at the end of the quarter).
-- You may not use slip days on lab reflection assignments.
-These assignments will not be accepted after the original deadline.

 Slip days are designed to be a transparent and predictable source of leniency in deadlines.
 You can use a slip day if you are too busy to complete an